nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

-Saves changes after any command executed successfully.
+Save changes after any command executed successfully.
 There is no need to save manually.

 ### Editing the data file